POLDER-Crew/Federated-Search-Documentation/book/customization.md

 Note that the UI offers a no-JavaScript experience for searchers on slow internet connections.
 It's easy to overlook the templates and pages associated with that, but those will also need to be updated and tested.

+#### Maps
+One big part of the UI is a map to show the dataset search results, which is built in [OpenLayers](https://openlayers.org/).
+Since the POLDER Federated Search App is meant for polar research data, it uses polar projections of the Arctic and Antarctic to display search results.
+Unless you're building another polar app, it's highly unlikely that you want this particular functionality.
+Quite a bit of the [map code](https://github.com/nein09/polder-federated-search/blob/main/app/static/js/map.js) is doing the work of building polar-projected views and making the one for Antarctica in particular a useful map that looks nice.
+There's also twice as much of it as you may want, because there are two maps - so if you only want one map, in the default projection on the web, don't panic if you find yourself itching to delete a bunch of stuff.
+We've tried to leave comments telling you which parts you are and aren't likely to need.

+You may also want to read the [README](https://github.com/nein09/polder-federated-search/blob/main/app/static/maps/README.md) in the `static/maps` directory, about map styles and place names in particular, especially if you want to customize a tileset.

 ### Deployment
 You're going to want to run this somewhere!
 The best place to read about deployment for this app is in the [GitHub README](https://github.com/nein09/polder-federated-search#deployment).